muratk5n/thirdwave/en/README.md

 ---

-I wonder if Russkies left that big fat USD cash so they would be seized, giving them excuse to demand rouble for gas.
+Russkies clda left that big fat USD cash so they would be seized, giving them excuse to demand rouble for gas.

 Pozsar: "Bretton Woods II was built on inside money [as in petrodollar], and its foundations crumbled a week ago when the G7